facebook/react/docs/docs/reference-react-component.md

 The constructor is the right place to initialize state.
 If you don't initialize state and you don't bind methods, you don't need to implement a constructor for your React component.

-It's okay to initialize state based on props if you know what you're doing.
+It's okay to initialize state based on props.
+This effectively "forks" the props and sets the state with the initial props.
 Here's an example of a valid `React.Component` subclass constructor:

 ```js
 constructor(props) {